jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13d_synthesis_methods.md

 title: "13d.
 Synthesis methods – Synthesis methods"
 summary:
     title: 13d.
 Synthesis methods
+    text: Describe any methods used to synthesize results and provide a rationale for the choice(s).
+If meta-analysis was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
+Elements:
 writing_guide:
     text: |
         Were you able to conduct a statistical synthesis or meta-analysis?
 If not, describe and justify the method you have used to combine and summarize the results of the studies in another way.